msyamkumar/cs220-s22-projects/p3/readme.md

 For some of the questions, we'll ask you to write (then use) a function to compute the answer.
 If you compute the answer **without** creating the function we ask you to write, we'll **manually deduct** points from your `test.py` score when recording your final grade, even if the way you did it produced the correct answer.

 ## Incremental Coding and Testing
 You should always strive to do incremental coding.
 Incremental coding enables you to avoid challenging bugs.
 Always write a few lines of code and then test those lines of code, before proceeding to write further code.
+You can use `print` function call for testing intermediate step outputs.
+Once you are done with your verification, make sure to remove the `print` function calls. **You should never use `print` function call to print answer to a question.** This is because `test.py` does not recognize `print` function call output.
+You should only display the output.
+That is, you can specify a variable name or directly display a function call's output.

 We also recommend you to do incremental testing: solve a question and run auto-grader script `test.py`, to verify that you get a PASS for that particular question, before proceeding to the next.

 ## Questions and Functions